terranblake/droid-pkvm/README.md

   - Android 16 specifically allocates 4GB of RAM (out of 8GB) to the VM

 - **Limitations**: The "Linux Terminal" app, while clean, lacks options for configuring base images or using custom images.

+## Conclusion

+> its a fun toy. im an optimist for software that has a niche application by design, but enables others to do fun an interesting things they couldn't do before. a vm in everybody's pocket that enables them to easily learn about the interaction between software and hardware, without worrying about the specifics of where that code runs, will be a game changer.
+>
+> ultimately, im very excited by the recent progress in the mobile/edge space when it comes to virtualization and enabling truly uniform deployment environments in every modality. we're certainly not at production-grade maturity levels, or integrated enough to support this persistent dream of mine to have every single phone available as a secure deployment node, but damn is it cool to use the exact same tools to deploy code across laptops, phones, tablets, servers, all without ever thinking about a terminal emulator.

 ## Disclaimer